MS EPM Tools - Latest Official Version: MS Project Server 2013

 - Active directory Enterprise Resourcepool synchronization is a time consuming process, it removes and add the users during synchronization, due to this sometimes users may loose the access to Project Server during synchronization.

-MS Project Server 2013 Preview: Project Server 2013 preview was released in July 2012 and it is a companion product to Microsoft Project Professional 2013.
+MS Project Server 2013: Project Server 2013 beta (preview) was released in July 2012 and it is a companion product to Microsoft Project Professional 2013.
 Project Server 2013 is a multi-tiered system that extends the architecture introduced in Office Project Server 2007.

-Project Server 2013 Preview is built on SharePoint Server 2013 Preview.
-Project Server 2013 Preview also provides extensive reporting capabilities through Excel Services in SharePoint Server 2013 Preview for reporting on all aspects of the project lifecycle.
+Project Server 2013 is built on SharePoint Server 2013.
+Project Server 2013 also provides extensive reporting capabilities through Excel Services in SharePoint Server 2013 for reporting on all aspects of the project lifecycle.

 Note: All EPM versions are completely integrated with Microsoft office products (MS Outlook, MS Excel and MS Word etc.)